simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

 ## Privilege

 I despise patriarchy and misogyny.
-Even though I relentlessly refused to participate in locker room talk, I'm well aware of the advantages I have as a white man raised in a Western country.
+Even though I relentlessly refuse to participate in locker room talk, I'm well aware of the advantages I have as a white man raised in a Western country.
 I keep this in mind.

 ## Attention span